Finnoy Travel - Travel Stories and Reviews

 Prices

 Setting sail between Helsinki and Tallinn is easy on your wallet.
-One-way tickets and day cruises start at a budget-friendly €15 and go up to €40.
-Keep in mind that day cruises require returning on the same day.
+One-way tickets and day cruises start at a budget-friendly €15 and go up to €40.Please note that day cruises require a return on the same day.
 If you want more flexibility and plan to return on a different day, expect to pay roughly double the price.
-Just like flights, prices tend to be a bit higher on weekends, holidays and during peak season.
+Like flights, prices are higher on weekends, holidays, and peak season.

 Consider staying overnight on the ferry and booking a cabin.
 While it adds a bit to the cost of your trip, it's often still cheaper than staying in a hotel in Tallinn.
 This will also turn your journey into a mini-cruise.